Free Printable Thanksgiving Bingo Game Cards for Kids

 Bingo is perfect because it’s easy to play for all ages and for varying sizes of groups.

-This kit has everything you need to get started.
+***This free Thanksgiving Bingo printable has everything you need to get started.
+Snag your free download below

 How To Play Thanksgiving Bingo

 To play, give one Thanksgiving bingo card to each child or give one card to each team.
 Pull a call-out from a hat or bowl (one at a time) and have the bingo caller call out the number or image on the card (the numbers are handy when playing with young kids who have trouble reading the call-out descriptions).
-Then, have the children place a candy, pumpkin sticker, or another marker of their choosing over the square if the item called out is on their card.
+Then, have the children place a candy, pumpkin sticker, dot marker, or another marker of their choosing over the square if the item called out is on their card.
 The first player to cover 5 spaces diagonally, horizontally, or vertically wins.

 Detailed Thanksgiving Bingo Instructions: